golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/executing-tasks.md

 ## Introduction

 With Golem JS Task API you can execute just a single task on a single provider or a series of multiple tasks in parallel on many providers.
-In the case of the latter, you can additionally define how providers should be initialized and how many tasks you want to run simulanously.
+In the case of the latter, you can additionally define how providers should be initialized and how many tasks you want to run simultaneously.

 In this article, the following examples are presented: